blendo-app/kafka-executor/README.md

 #### Features

 * Simple API
-* Ensures that all the jobs will be executed successfully before a message is committed
+* Ensures that all the jobs will be executed successfully before a message will be committed
 * Retry strategy for jobs that fails
 * Graceful shutdown